Something went wrong

 Short Term Trends

-Washington’s overall fuel oil usage varies yearly depending on winter temperatures.
-As the temperature outside gets colder, homes’ heating systems need to burn more and more number two heating oil to maintain a constant interior temperature.
-Last winter, the average outside temperature in Washington was 28.9°F, which was 0.2°F warmer than the prior winter's average outside temperature.
+Washington’s overall oil usage varies annually based on the severity of the winter.
+As the temperature outside drops, homes’ furnaces need to burn additional heating oil to keep the house warm inside.
+Last winter, the average outside temperature in Washington was 29.3°F, which was 5.5°F colder than the prior winter's average outside temperature.

 Washington County Average Winter Temperature